anttisalonen/progbook/rst/comp.rst

 Software and hardware
 =====================

 We've now designed a device that will display different colours depending on where the user taps the screen.
 Let's further imagine we mass produce thousands of these devices.
 The device is an instant hit but a new feature requirement appears: some users would like to change the way the display shows the colours.
 For example, a user would want the device to show black if the device is tapped anywhere on the bottom half of the screen and blue otherwise.
-(This is the principle that e.g. allows app development on current smartphones.)

 Because we designed the logic that decides the display colour in the hardware, that is, in the digital logic using logic gates, making this change isn't possible without actually changing the logic and manufacturing a new device with a changed logic.
 To circumvent this and to make it possible to change the way the colours are displayed without having to manufacture a new device, we can make our device *programmable*.
+(This e.g. allows app development on current smartphones, though smartphones also use software for e.g. the OS.)

 When a device is made programmable, it doesn't contain the logic for its primary purpose in hardware using logic gates.
 Instead, the logic is stored somewhere else as *instructions*, and the device instead has logic to perform operations *depending on* these instructions.
 Then, by changing the instructions one can change the behaviour of the device without having to manufacture a new device.
 We also have to include *memory* on the device.
 This is where the instructions are stored.